benmaier/epipack/paper/paper.md

   death, fission, fusion, or transmission reactions to integrate the ordinary differential equations (ODEs) of the corresponding well-mixed system numerically or simulate the system using Gillespie's algorithm [@gillespie_exact_1977].
-  Process rates can be numerical functions of time and the system state.
+  Process rates can be numerical functions of time and system state.
 * *SymbolicEpiModel*: Define a model based on transition, birth, death, fission, fusion, or transmission reactions.
 Obtain the ODEs, fixed points, Jacobian, and the Jacobian's eigenvalues at fixed points as symbolic expressions using sympy [@meurer_sympy_2017].
-  Process rates can be symbolic expressions of time and the system state.
+  Process rates can be symbolic expressions of time and system state.
-  Set numerical parameter values and integrate the ODEs numerically, or simulate the stochastic systems using Gillespie's algorithm [@gillespie_exact_1977].
+  Set numerical parameter values and integrate the ODEs numerically, or simulate the stochastic formulation using Gillespie's algorithm [@gillespie_exact_1977].
 * *StochasticEpiModel*: Define a network model based on node transition and link transmission reactions.
 Add conditional link transmission reactions.
-  Simulate your model on any (un-/)directed, (un-/)weighted static/temporal
+  Simulate your model on any (un)directed, (un)weighted static/temporal
   network, or in a well-mixed system.
 We make use of a generalized version of the tree-based rejection sampling algorithm recently proposed [@st-onge_efficient_2019] and the accompanying implementation of *SamplableSet* [@st-onge_samplableset_2019].
-  These algorithms are variants of exact continuous-time simulations, as discrete-time approximative simulation methods like the individual-based update algorithm are known to behave problematically at times [@givan_predicting_2011], [@maier_spreading_2020], [@kiss_mathematics_2017].
+  This algorithm is a variant of Gillespie's continuous-time algorithm, which *epipack* focuses on because discrete-time approximative simulation methods like the individual-based update algorithm are known to behave problematically at times [@givan_predicting_2011], [@maier_spreading_2020], [@kiss_mathematics_2017].